Nepal Travel Guide and FAQ’s

 How fit do I have to be to do a trek?

 If you are physically and mentally fit to walk for 5 to 6 hours on moderate trails, you are qualified for trekking in Nepal.
 To gain fitness level we do suggest you have some physical fitness such as running, jogging, hiking, etc a few months before your trek.
-For a general impression of trekking grade, you can also visit our webpage about Trek Grading.
+For a general impression of trekking grade you can also visit our webpage about Trek Grading.

 What are the basic requirements for peak climbing or expedition?

-How about altitude sickness during trek?
+How about altitude sickness during the trek?

 Do I have to bring my own First Aid kit?